 UNC’s Open Access Policy

-In July 2005, UNC’s Faculty Council passed a resolution about faculty author rights that stated, “Be it resolved that UNC-CH faculty are the owners of their research and should retain ownership and use open access publication venues whenever possible.”
+In July 2005, UNC’s Faculty Council passed a resolution about faculty author rights that stated, “Be it resolved that UNC-Chapel Hill faculty are the owners of their research and should retain ownership and use open access publication venues whenever possible.”

 In order to help faculty comply with this resolution and provide a repository for non-faculty university authors, University Libraries staff developed and support the Carolina Digital Repository (CDR).